IQSS/dataverse/doc/sphinx-guides/source/admin/dataverses-datasets.rst

     curl -H "X-Dataverse-key: $API_TOKEN" http://$SERVER/api/admin/dataverse/curationLabelSet

-If the :AllowedCurationLabels setting has a value, one of the available values will always be "DISABLED" which allows curation labels to be turned off for a give collection/dataset
+If the :AllowedCurationLabels setting has a value, one of the available choices will always be "DISABLED" which allows curation labels to be turned off for a give collection/dataset

-(Individual datasets can be configured to use specific file stores as well.
+(Individual datasets can be configured to use specific curationLabelSets as well.
 See the "Datasets" section below.)

 Datasets